 8.6.1 Description

-The IN-CSE needs to know the NSE available in the operator network, for example, Congestion level or an indication of the "no congestion" state for NSE.
+The IN-CSE needs to know the NSE available in the operator network, for example, congestion level or an indication of the "no congestion" state for NSE.

 An IN-CSE may request for being notified about the network status.
 The following methods are supported: